icons8/lunacy-docs/docs/index.md

 ### Auto Installation

-All the Google Fonts are already in the list.
+All the Google Fonts are already on the list.
 When you choose any of them, Lunacy downloads it from the Google service.
 Smooth!

 ### Auto Replacing